nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-02-No-Audio/incident-report.md

 ## 3. Resolution

-Reinstalled the audio driver and verified that the audio device was recognized correctly by Windows.
+Performed a hardware scan, allowing Windows to detect the audio device and automatically reinstall the required driver.

 ![Resolution](screenshots/3-resolution.png)